nanhao/easy_aop/README.md

 # phpaop
-Phpaop is a simple php7 extension for AOP (Aspect Oriented Programming), which allow you to attach a piece of code before/after a method or function, in an easiest way.
+Phpaop is a simple php7 extension for AOP (Aspect Oriented Programming), which allow you to attach a piece of code before/after a method or function in the easiest way.

 ## What is AOP?
 Let's assume the following class: